 You can now optionally group the results of parts and sets listings by a choice of fields, and filter the list with multiple selections at the same time.
 The available fields will depend on the page you are on.

 Time to see what happened in 2017 and play with some numbers!

 The volume of traffic received in 2017 was fairly close to 2016, with a much smaller growth compared to previous years.

 We will be celebrating the 60th anniversary of the LEGO brick together with the 86th anniversary of the LEGO Brand.
 This year is bound to be the year the world's minifigure population will surpass the human population (7.5 billion).
-The year LEGO will introduce The Powerpuff Girls and reintroduce Jurassic World and Harry Potter.
-Without any doubt, it is a good year to be a LEGO fan!
-So to whet your appetite, here is our preview of the first wave of all the new 2018 LEGO sets.
+The year LEGO will introduce The Powerpuff Girls and Unikitty and reintroduce Jurassic World and Harry Potter.
+And we are getting the new Power Functions 2.0 and two new Train sets!
+Combined with Building Bigger Thinking and vintage Exclusive sets, it is going to be, without any doubt, a fantastic year to be a LEGO fan!
+So to whet your appetite, or to keep you updated, here is our (almost) up-to-date and revised preview of all the new 2018 LEGO sets.